utshomax/postman-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 <img alt="List block" src="https://assets.postman.com/postman-docs/v10/list-block-v10.jpg" width="159px"/>

 Emits the specified list of values.
-Each item can be any type of block, for example, a date block, a string or record.
+Each item can be any type of block, for example, a date block, a string, or a record.

 ### Log (console)